rinikerlab/DASH-tree/README.md

    Welcome to DASH.
 This repository is a collection of scripts, tools and other resources for partial charges in MD simulations.

    It contains tools to generate partial charges and other atomic and molecular properties for given molecules quickly.
 By using the DASH-charge workflow and using the OpenFF plugin and Forcefield to parametrize molecules quickly with QM-like charge quality.
-A pre computed DASH (Dynamic Attention-based Substructure Hierarchy) tree is included and can be used to generate charges for a given molecule.
+A pre-computed DASH (Dynamic Attention-based Substructure Hierarchy) tree is included and can be used to generate charges for a given molecule.
 Threes with different properties are available for download from the ETHZ Research Collection.

-   Additionally, this repository contains all tools and functions needed to generate a new DASH tree for any property, like partial charge assignmend, based on the attention data of a graph neural network, capable of predicting the partial charges of a molecule.
+   Additionally, this repository contains all tools and functions needed to generate a new DASH tree for any property, like partial charge assignments, based on the attention data of a graph neural network, capable of predicting the partial charges of a molecule.

    This repository contains code for the publication by M. Lehner et al. DOI: [arXiv:2305.15981](https://doi.org/10.48550/arXiv.2305.15981), [10.1021/acs.jcim.3c00800](https://pubs.acs.org/doi/full/10.1021/acs.jcim.3c00800), and [chemrxiv](https://chemrxiv.org/engage/chemrxiv/article-details/6666e12112188379d8c44aa5).